GitMopRepo/Overview/README.md

 # Overview

-This repository provides an introduction to Python, Latex, GoogleCloud, Graph theory and Stock.
+This repository provides an introduction to Python, Data Science, Latex, GoogleCloud, Graph theory and Stock.

 - It covers preprocessing, feature engineering and applying machine learning models on different types of datasets.
 - It provides documentation of all methods and finally selects the accurate one with the best results.